Workflows | Frequently Asked Questions

 Why are my workflow actions not executing at the expected time?

-When a large number of records are being enrolled in a workflow or executing an action at the same time, the workflow may be throttled.
+When a large number of records enroll in a workflow or execute an action at the same time, the workflow may be throttled.
 When a workflow is throttled, actions will not execute immediately, but in a queue as records are processed.

-In Center on a date or Center on a date property contact-based workflows, this may cause contacts to miss the first action if it's scheduled shortly after they're enrolled in the workflow.
+In Specific date or Contact date property contact-based workflows, this may cause contacts to miss the first action if it's scheduled shortly after they're enrolled in the workflow.
 To avoid this, you can enroll your contacts in advance, or schedule the first action at a later time relative to the date or date property.

 What happens to enrolled records when I add more workflow actions?

 For example, in a workflow with two actions, when a new action is added between the first action and second action:

 - The contact Pablo the Cat is currently scheduled for the first action.
 Because the new action comes after the action they're scheduled for, they'll then be scheduled for the new action after they execute the first action.